CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/Platform-Commands.md

 - - -

-## nv show platform environment sensor
+## nv show platform environment led

-Shows information about the physical sensors on the switch.
+Shows information about the LEDs on the switch.

 ### Version History